meldarik/meldarik/README.md

 # DSA210 Project
 ## Identifying the Optimal Study Time for Maximum Academic Performance

-## Project Objective
-This project investigates how different study-related factors affect students’ academic performance.
-The main goal is to determine whether certain behaviors—such as study time and test preparation—are associated with higher exam scores.
+**Melda Arık — 34268**

 ---

+## Project Overview

+This project examines how different study-related factors affect students’ academic performance.

+The main focus is understanding whether variables such as weekly study hours and test preparation are associated with higher exam scores and whether these variables can be used to predict academic performance.

+The project includes:
+- Exploratory Data Analysis (EDA)
+- Hypothesis Testing
+- Machine Learning Models

+---

+## Research Question

+> How do study habits and preparation affect students’ exam performance?

+---

-## Dataset Description
+## Dataset

+The project uses the **Student Test Scores: Extended Dataset** from Kaggle.

-The dataset contains student-level observations including:
+The dataset includes variables such as:

-- Gender, Ethnic Group
+- Gender
-- Parental Education Level
+- Parent Education
 - Lunch Type
-- Test Preparation Course
+- Test Preparation
 - Weekly Study Hours
+- Number of Siblings
+- Transportation Method
 - Math, Reading, and Writing Scores

 ### Target Variable

-A new variable **`ExamScore`** is created as the average of Math, Reading, and Writing scores.
+A new variable called `ExamScore` was created as the average of:
+- Math Score
+- Reading Score
+- Writing Score

 ---

-## Methodology
+## Methods

 ### Data Preprocessing
-- Missing values were handled using **mode imputation**
+- Missing values were handled using mode imputation
-- A new feature (**ExamScore**) was engineered
+- A new feature (`ExamScore`) was created

----

-### Exploratory Data Analysis (EDA)
+### Exploratory Data Analysis
+- Distribution analysis
+- Group comparisons
-- Countplots and grouped averages were used to understand distributions
+- Countplots and visual analysis
-- Relationships between categorical variables and scores were visually explored

----

 ### Hypothesis Testing

-#### 1. Effect of Test Preparation
-- **Test used:** Independent t-test
+- Independent t-test
+- One-Way ANOVA

+### Machine Learning
+- Linear Regression
+- Decision Tree Regressor
-- **Result:**
+- Random Forest Regressor

+Models were evaluated using:
-  - T-statistic ≈ 39.10
+- RMSE
+- R² Score
-  - P-value ≈ 0.0
+- Cross-validation

- Students who completed the test preparation course have **significantly higher exam scores**.

 ---

-#### 2. Effect of Weekly Study Hours
-- **Test used:** One-way ANOVA
-- **Result:**
-  - F-statistic ≈ 75.65
-  - P-value ≈ 1.67e-33

- There is a **statistically significant difference** between study hour groups.
+## Main Findings

+- Students who study more generally achieve higher exam scores
+- Test preparation is associated with better academic performance
+- Weekly study hours showed statistically significant differences between groups
+- Linear Regression performed better than the other tested models
+- Machine learning models showed limited predictive performance overall

+One important finding of the project is that statistically significant variables may still have limited predictive power in machine learning models.

 ---

-## Key Findings

-- Test preparation has a **strong positive impact** on performance
-- Students who study more tend to have **higher average scores**
-- Weekly study hours and preparation are the **most influential factors**
-- Other variables (gender, parental education, etc.) show **weaker effects**

----

-## Final Conclusion
+## Final Note

-This analysis demonstrates that **student effort and preparation play a crucial role in academic success**.

-Among all variables, **test preparation and study time** show the strongest relationship with exam performance.

-Students who both **prepare for exams and dedicate more time to studying** consistently achieve higher scores.

----

-## Key Insight

-> Academic success is less about background factors and more about consistent effort and preparation.
+This project combines statistical analysis and machine learning methods to better understand the relationship between study habits and academic performance.

+The findings suggest that study-related variables are important, but they are not sufficient alone to fully explain student success.